A Toolkit on How To Learn Verb Conjugations

-- Additional example sentences for every kind of story you’re missing: Same as before; fill in any storytelling gaps.
+- Additional example sentences for every kind of story you’re missing: same as before, fill in any storytelling gaps.

-- Conjugation charts, recordings (optional) and monolingual definitions (optional), as before.
+- Conjugation charts, recordings (optional), and monolingual definitions (optional), as before.

 Step 3: Memorize

-Your main tool here, naturally, are flashcards.
+Your main tool here, naturally, is flashcards.
 Lately, I’ve been using New Word cards and Root Form cards (the cards at the beginning of this article and described in this blog post), rather than the Word Form cards described in the book, but you can use either option and they’ll work well.